vishnu350/st/README.md

 # Simple Terminal+ (st+)

 Simple Terminal+ is a lightweight terminal (~100KB) with essential features and rock-solid stability for daily use.
 It is best used with tmux and [nerd-fonts](https://github.com/ryanoasis/nerd-fonts).
-If you just want a beautifully solarized simple terminal that supports all of the above features (and nothing more), then st+ is for you.
+If you just want a minimal, beautifully solarized, simple terminal that supports all of the mentioned features (and nothing more!), then st+ is for you.

 This is a fork of st from [suckless.org](https://st.suckless.org) for Gnome-based distros such as Debian/Ubuntu/Mint, but will work on all others as well.
 It is integrated with a minimal collection of essential patches along with other quality-of-life features:
 - Basic configuration file in `~/.st.conf` (eg. changing font settings)